12 Things to do in Hay

 A visit to Hay wouldn’t be complete without a stop at the Bishop’s Lodge Historic House and Heritage Rose Garden.

-This beautifully preserved homestead is a window into the region’s colonial past.
-The house is a stunning piece of architecture, and the gardens surrounding it are filled with over 800 varieties of roses, making it a delightful place for a stroll or a photography spot.
+The house is a stunning piece of architecture, and the gardens surrounding it are filled with over 800 varieties of roses, making it a perfect place for a stroll or a photography spot.

 Visit Nearby Booligal and Maude